kashmir96/osoappliance/content/posts/laundry-procedure-in-food-industry.md

 ---

 title: Laundry Procedure In Food Industry
 description: "The laundry procedure in the food industry is an important part of keeping a safe and clean environment.
-Properly washing and sani...see more"
+Properly washing and sani...learn about it in this post"
 keywords: laundry
-publishDate: 44913
+publishDate: 12/18/2022
 tags: ["Washing Machine", "Laundry Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/94.webp
+ image: /img/washingmachine/352.webp
- alt: 'this persons washing machine a recent addition '
+ alt: 'effective washing machine being used'

 ---